andrebp4all/bband_open_price/README.md

 1. Run `0_prepare_and_bb.py` to prepare the data and calculate Bollinger Bands.
 2. Run `1_merge_and_filter.py` to merge and filter the data and save the results.

+## Updates
+- Removed 'open' column from CSV outputs in result files.
+- Changed output format to CSV for compatibility with further data processing.